What Is Moxa, How Is It Used, And What Are The Benefits?

 Moxa exhibits antibiotic pharmacological effects by fostering an enhanced immune response, stimulating anti-inflammatory processes, and contributing to the overall balance of the body's microbial environment.

 Moxa therapy is often performed by a well-versed, and highly trained practitioner of Chinese Medicine but can also easily be done on your own, at home!
 Make sure your practitioner goes over how to use it so you avoid any risk of burns.
+The pre-rolled, stick-on variant of moxa stands out as my preferred choice for individuals exploring moxibustion at home.
+Its ease of use and the delivery of a mild yet therapeutic warmth make it an excellent option for beginners.

 SHOP THE STORY